-British Art Show 9 has been developed at a precarious moment in Britain’s history that has brought politics, narratives of identity and questions of agency to the centre of public consciousness.
+British Art Show 9 has been developed at a precarious and unprecedented moment in Britain’s history that has brought politics, narratives of identity and questions of agency to the centre of public consciousness.
 The artists presented in the exhibition respond in critical ways to this complex context; imagining more hopeful futures and exploring new modes of resistance.

 The artists in British Art Show 9 look at how we live with and give voice to difference, while also extending our understanding of identity to beyond the human.
 Their projects often blur the boundaries between art and life, and imagine alternative futures.
 Through their works, they propose alternative economies and ways of living together that emphasise commonality, collaboration and care.

 This edition explores three overarching themes – healing, care and reparative history; tactics for togetherness; and imagining new futures – these conceptual frameworks were devised prior to the pandemic, however, with the recent global recognition of racial injustice sparked by the Black Lives Matter protests of summer 2020, all three thematics have become even more relevant to the present moment.

 The 9th edition of the British Art Show was originally scheduled to open in Manchester in September 2020.
 The opening was moved to Wolverhampton in March 2021.
 Due to the continuing impact of the Coronavirus pandemic and lockdown restrictions, and in dialogue with the partner institutions in each city and the artists in the exhibition, the dates and the order of the exhibition tour have been rescheduled again.
 British Art Show 9 will now be opening in Aberdeen in July.

 New Tour details:

 10 July – 10 October 2021, Aberdeen: Aberdeen Art Gallery